SimplePixelFont/spf.rs/res/articles/UsingSPFRSWithFFI.md

 # `spf.rs` as a library
-In this article we will discuss how to use `spf.rs` as a library in C, however the same principles can be applied to any language that has a FFI which adhere to the platform specific C-ABI.
+This article will discuss how to use `spf.rs` as a library in C. However, the same principles can be applied to any language that has an FFI which adhere to the platform specific C-ABI.
 This includes programming languages such as Python, Julia, Ruby, Java, WASM, C/C++, etc.

-To being you will need the binary version of the `spf.rs` library which you can download from the [releases](https://github.com/SimplePixelFont/spf.rs/releases) section or your can [compile spf.rs from source](https://docs.rs/spf/0.4.0/spf/articles/installing/index.html#compiling-spfrs-from-source) to obtain the library.
+To begin you will need the `spf.rs` library binary which you can download from the [releases](https://github.com/SimplePixelFont/spf.rs/releases) section, or your can [compile spf.rs from source](https://docs.rs/spf/0.4.0/spf/articles/installing/index.html#compiling-spfrs-from-source) to obtain the library.

 ### Header Files
-If you plan to use `spf.rs` in C/C++ you will also need to download the header file which can be found in the [releases](https://github.com/SimplePixelFont/spf.rs/releases) section.
-Note that the structs in the header file use an `SPF` prefix instead of `FFI`.
+Additionally, to use `spf.rs` in C/C++ you will need to download the header files found in the [releases](https://github.com/SimplePixelFont/spf.rs/releases) section.
 You can then add the following in your C code:
 ```c
 #include "libspf.h"
 // You will also need this standard libary for loading libraries.